NeoNova111/Portfolio/README.md

 # Portfolio
 ----------
+Hey!
-Hey, my name is Carlo,
+My name is Carlo,
 and welcome to my game development/ programming portfolio!
 I am an aspiring game developer/ programmer with a bachelor's degree in "Animation & Game" at "Darmstadt University of Applied Sciences" in Dieburg.